Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Material and methods

-\begin{itemize} \item {JM~rate : is the proportion of detected events (f4) within a given sound signal segment.} \item {Statistics of JM~amplitudes : includes mean (f5), standard deviation (f6), skewness (f7) and kurtosis (f8) for maximum amplitudes of JM that occur within a given sound signal segment.} \item {Statistics of JM~durations : including mean (f9), standard deviation (f10), skewness (f11) and kurtosis (f12) for duration of JM that occur within a given sound signal segment.} \item {Spectral feature of the sound envelope : defined as energy in the 1.0-to-1.5~Hz band (f13) relative to the total energy of a given sound signal segment.} \item {JM~jitter variants : variation of the period between two consecutive JM within a given signal segment.
-Alternative variants for this parameter include: absolute jitter (f14), relative jitter (f15), five-point period perturbation quotient (PPQ5) jitter (f16), and standard deviation of jitter (f17).} \item {JM~shimmer variants : variation of maximum amplitude between two adjacent JM within a given signal segment.
-Alternative variants for this parameter include: absolute shimmer (f18), relative shimmer (f19), five-point amplitude perturbation quotient (APQ5) shimmer (f20) and standard deviation of shimmer (f21).} \item {Temporal features of the JM~tachogram : patterns of regular JM~sequences are used for activity classification.
+\begin{itemize} \item {JM~rate : is the proportion of detected events (f4) within a given sound signal segment.} \item {Statistics of JM~amplitudes : includes mean (f5), standard deviation (f6), skewness (f7) and kurtosis (f8) for maximum amplitudes of JM that occur within a given sound signal segment.} \item {Statistics of JM~durations : including mean (f9), standard deviation (f10), skewness (f11) and kurtosis (f12) for duration of JM that occur within a given sound signal segment.} \item {Spectral feature of the sound envelope : defined as energy in the 1.0-to-1.5~Hz band (f13) relative to the total energy of a given sound signal segment.} \item {JM~jitter variants : variation of the period between two consecutive peaks (in this case JM) within a given signal segment \citep{farrus2007jitter}.
+Alternative variants for this parameter include: absolute jitter (f14), relative jitter (f15), five-point period perturbation quotient (PPQ5) jitter (f16), and standard deviation of jitter (f17).} \item {JM~shimmer variants : variation of maximum amplitude between two adjacent peaks (in this case JM) within a given signal segment \citep{farrus2007jitter}.
+Alternative variants for this parameter include: absolute shimmer (f18), relative shimmer (f19), five-point amplitude perturbation quotient (APQ5) shimmer (f20) and standard deviation of shimmer (f21).} \item {Temporal features of the JM~tachogram : the tachogram is the representation, in the form of a discrete sequence, of the temporal distance between consecutive peaks.
+Thus, patterns of regular JM~sequences are used for activity classification.
 This feature indicates the rate for JM~intervals with lengths between 3 and 10 s (f22).} \item {Spectral features of the JM~tachogram : is the energy in the 0.017-to-0.020~Hz (f23) and 0.00-to-0.02~Hz (f24) bands relative to the total energy of the tachogram signal and provides information about the swallowing-regurgitation events.} \end{itemize}